January 9, 2018

 It is David Bowie week in Philly this week with celebrations in many venues.
 It was just outside the city that David Bowie recorded his first live album – David Live – in July 1974.

 The following month he recorded his Young Americans album (released 1975) at the celebrated Gamble and Huff studios in the city.
 He toured the city many times.

 Stories are circulating again of the singer’s originality, professionalism and kindness.

 It is wall to wall David Bowie.
 Wars and rumours of wars have almost all but been forgotten for the moment.

-David Bowie, the Stones, the Beatles, the Kinks, Procol Harum and Queen accompanied my adolescence and my early adulthood and are as familiar to me as shepherd’s pie.
+David Bowie, the Stones, the Beatles, the Kinks, Procol Harum and Queen accompanied my adolescence and my early adulthood and are very familiar to me.

 There have been and continue to be great eccentrics in England, and in Wales and in Scotland, for centuries.
 Eccentrics who have taken full advantage of the anarchy permitted by and contained in the British way of community.

 Which brings me to why I like David Bowie.
-I did not much like his music.
+It is not so much that I like his music.
 I mean there are the Stones there.
-And the Beatles and Dylan Thomas all of his generation………
+And the Beatles and Bob Dylan all of his generation………

 David Bowie in 1980 during the filming of Ashes to Ashes (Duffy Archive/The David Bowie Archive).